 Plant Type and Taxonomy of Climbing Hydrangeas

 Plant taxonomy classifies climbing hydrangeas as Hydrangea anomala ssp. petiolaris.
-This is a case where the Latin name (Hydrangea) is so commonly used that it essentially doubles as a common name; when used as a common name for the plants, I do not capitalize the word.
-Technically, you could also call them climbing "hortensias" (an old common name), but relatively few people use that terminology nowadays.
+This is a case where the Latin name (Hydrangea) is so commonly used that it essentially doubles as a common name.
+When used as a common name below, it is not capitalized.
+Technically, you could also call them climbing "hortensias" (an old common name), but relatively few people use that name today.

 Planting Zones, Sun and Soil Requirements